typelevel/cats-effect/docs/tutorial.md

 First, we need to open two streams that will read and write file contents.

 ### Acquiring and releasing `Resource`s
-We consider opening a stream to be a side-effect action, so we have to encapsulate those actions in their own `IO` instances.
-For this, we will make use of cats-effect `Resource`, that allows us to create, use and then release resources in an orderly fashion.
+We consider opening a stream to be a side-effectful action, so we have to encapsulate those actions in their own `IO` instances.
+We can just embed the actions by calling `IO(action)`, but when dealing with input/output actions it is advised to use instead `IO.blocking(action)`.
+This way we help cats-effect to better plan how to assign threads to actions.
+We will return to this topic when we introduce _fibers_ later on in this tutorial.

+Also, we will make use of cats-effect `Resource`.
+It allows to orderly create, use and then release resources.
 See this code:

 ```scala mdoc:compile-only
 import cats.effect.{IO, Resource}